leochiu-a/slidev-workspace/docs/getting-started/configuration.md

 ## outputDir

+**Default:** `_gh-pages`

 Controls where the workspace preview app and copied slide builds are written when you run `slidev-workspace build`.
-Defaults to `"_gh-pages"`, which matches the folder GitHub Pages typically serves from.
-Change this if your deployment platform expects a different directory (e.g., `dist` for Vercel).
+The `_gh-pages` directory matches the folder GitHub Pages typically serves from; change this if your deployment platform expects a different directory (e.g., `dist` for Vercel).

 ```yaml
 outputDir: "./dist"